fuyu-myk/snowflake-compiler/README.md

 * The inkwell wrapper is used to lower complexity
 * The generated IR is then written to a temp file, eg: `temp.ll`
 * An executable is then generated through `Clang`
+> [!NOTE]
+> Phi nodes could cause odd executable generation issues in certain circumstances (like in while loops).
+> They are resolved through extra logic in LLVM IR generation for `TerminatorKind::Goto`.

 ## Types supported
 ### Primitives